rosscutler/rosscutler.github.io/index.md

 ### Video DSP

-I've implemented many video DSP components, including panoramic stitching, smart gain control, camera calibration for panoramic cameras, normalizing the size of heads in video conferences, and demosiacing (used in Matlab and NASA Mars missings).
+I've implemented many video DSP components, including panoramic stitching, smart gain control, camera calibration for panoramic cameras, normalizing the size of heads in video conferences, and demosaicing (used in Matlab and NASA Mars missions).
 Some of these are described below:

 Publications: